rat-v/Social-Engineering/(Duplicate) Mastercard - Phishing Campaign.md

+This is a duplicate page, from my "The Forage Job Simulations" repository.

 ## Task 1: Designing a phishing email

 The simulation starts with a quick review on phishing, then asks me to